pbrdmn/brd.mn/src/articles/mentors/index.md

 We talked about the aspects involved in project and people management roles that differ greatly from the day to day tasks faced by most software engineers.
 I was discovering a new set of skills that weren't purely about writing and shipping code.

 Together we ran through a skills gap analysis between myself and a new tech lead role that he had planned.
+Looking at the experience I had and the work I had demonstrated, finding areas I should continue to focus on improving.

 ---